 - While thematic ETFs differ from sector ETFs, the reason investors are attracted to them is typically the same – to gain exposure to a particular area of the market

-- Typically, investors use thematic or sector ETFs to gain targeted or tactical exposure, and to complement their core or foundation portfolio allocations
+- Investors can use thematic or sector ETFs to gain targeted or tactical exposure, and to complement their core or foundation portfolio allocations

 What is thematic investing?